Marcão (footballer, born 1996)

 Marcos do Nascimento Teixeira (born 5 June 1996), commonly known as Marcão, is a Brazilian professional footballer who plays as a centre-back for La Liga club Sevilla.

 Career

 Avaí

-Marcão was born in Londrina, Paraná, Marcão started his career with Avaí.
+Marcão was born in Londrina, Paraná, and started his career with Avaí.
 He made his senior debut on 12 April 2014 at the age of 17, starting in a 4–1 Campeonato Catarinense away loss against Chapecoense.

 Atlético Paranaense

 Marcão subsequently moved to Atlético Paranaense, and made his debut for the club on 5 February 2015 by starting in a 3–1 loss at Rio Branco for the Campeonato Paranaense championship.

 Guaratinguetá (loan)

 On 31 July 2015, he was loaned to Série C club Guaratinguetá, after a partnership between both clubs was established.

 Ferroviária (loan)

 On 15 December 2015, Marcão was loaned to Ferroviária, along with other Atlético teammates.
 After being a regular starter he returned to Furacão, now being definitely assigned to the first team.

 Marcão made his Série A debut on 26 June 2016, coming on as a late substitute for Nikão in a 2–0 home win against Grêmio.